Food Franchise | Franchise Coach

 5) Fried chicken & comfort QSR

-Best for: Suburban arterials with drive‑thru potential.
+Best for: Suburban arterials with space that could accommodate a drive-thru.

 6) Multi-unit franchises for scale